22nd Annual Day of Commitment

 Request For Workshops Proposals

 The YWCA of Syracuse and Onondaga County, Inc. is pleased to announce a request for workshops for our annual Day of Commitment to Eliminate Racism and Promote Diversity.
-YWCA seeks workshop proposals from educators, business and private sector leaders, grassroots organizers and civil rights activists, to offer forty-five minute trainings and educational workshops that compliments the theme “No Hate.
-No Fear.
-Creating an Inclusive Community” Workshop proposals are due April 5th, 2019.
-Selected workshops will be delivered in the morning of April 25, 2019 at Hotel Syracuse at Marriott, during the morning session.
-Notification of selection will be provided via email to the Point of Contact listed in the application by April 8, 2019.
+YWCA seeks workshop proposals from educators, business and private sector leaders, grassroots organizers and civil rights activists, to offer forty-five minute trainings and educational workshops that compliments the theme “Building an Equitable Society from Community to Companies – Action is Key” Workshop proposals are due April 5th, 2020.
+Selected workshops will be delivered in the morning of April 23, 2020 at Hotel Syracuse at Marriott, during the morning session.
+Notification of selection will be provided via email to the Point of Contact listed in the application by April 8, 2020.

 Throughout the past two decades, YWCA of Syracuse and Onondaga County, Inc. has brought together local residents, community leaders and business professionals, at its Annual Day of Commitment to Eliminate Racism and Promote Diversity, to address the issue of racism in our community, provide training and education on multicultural communication and diversity initiatives, and offer public support to programs that combat discrimination and increase equity, diversity, opportunity, and inclusion.
 To promote progress towards a more equal society, YWCA of Syracuse and Onondaga County, Inc. will hold the Annual Day of Commitment on Thursday, April 25 2019 at Hotel Syracuse Marriott Downtown Syracuse.
-Themed “No Hate.
-No Fear.
-Creating an Inclusive Community,” the event will feature educational workshops on equity, addressing structural and systematic barriers, diversity and inclusion, as well as inspirational reflections from local community leaders and the presentation of the 2019 Champion of Opportunity Award.
+Themed “Building an Equitable Society from Community to Companies – Action is Key,” the event will feature educational workshops on equity, addressing structural and systematic barriers, diversity and inclusion, as well as inspirational reflections from local community leaders and the presentation of the 2020 Champion of Opportunity Award.
 The award will recognize individuals, institutions, companies, or organizations leading noteworthy efforts to promote diversity and eliminate racism locally or regionally.
-2019 Champion of Opportunity Awardees will be inducted into YWCA’s Diversity Achievers Academy at the Day of Commitment Luncheon.
+2020 Champion of Diversity Awardees will be inducted into YWCA’s Diversity Achievers Academy at the Day of Commitment Luncheon.